8 Steps for Writing a Business Plan

-You might not know exactly how this will play out just yet, or which marketing and sales channels will be most successful for you.
-But give a clear and concise overview of how you plan on selling your product.
+Although you might not know exactly how your sales and marketing will play out just yet, or which channels will be most successful for you, you’ll nevertheless want to give a clear and concise overview of how you plan on selling your product.

-If you’ve been in business for a little while now, this section will use financial data from past performance.
-If you have previous data to show, include the following:
+If you’ve been in business for a little while now, you’ll use financial data from past performance in this section.
+If you have previous data to show, you should include the following financial statements:

-A thorough business plan has financial projections for the first 12 months of business, but also takes a longer outlook and plan for the next 3 to 5 years.
-To get into the nitty-gritty of creating a financial projection, check out Bplan’s guide to financial planning.
+Typically, a thorough business plan has financial projections for the first 12 months of business, but also takes a longer outlook and illustrates a plan for the next three to five years.
+To get into all of the details involved with creating a financial projection, you might decide to consult a business accountant or other financial advisor.

 The last part of your financial plan should include any funding needs your business has or will have in the future.

-Whether this is through equity financing with angel investors or venture capital firms, or debt financing with small business loans, here’s what you need to include in a funding request:
+Whether you plan to get funding through equity financing with angel investors or venture capital firms, or through debt financing with small business loans, here’s what you need to include in a funding request: